Boosted Self-Interacting Dark Matter and XENON1T Excess: Relic Density of Dark Matter

-There exists several ways of SIDM production in the literature \cite{Kouvaris:2014uoa, Bernal:2015ova, Kainulainen:2015sva, Hambye:2019tjt, Cirelli:2016rnw, Kahlhoefer:2017umn}.
+There exists several frameworks for production of SIDM in the literature \cite{Kouvaris:2014uoa, Bernal:2015ova, Kainulainen:2015sva, Hambye:2019tjt, Cirelli:2016rnw, Kahlhoefer:2017umn, Belanger:2011ww}.
 We adopt a minimalistic approach here by first considering the usual $2 \leftrightarrow 2$ vector portal interactions between DM and SM sectors.
-While DM can interact with itself via $Z'$ as well as singlet scalar interactions, we consider the vector portal to be dominant due to light $Z'$ and sizeable $g'$.
+As DM can interact with itself via both $Z'$ and singlet scalar interactions, the vector portal always remains dominant due to light $Z'$ and sizeable $g'$.
 On the other hand, DM can interact with the SM bath only via kinetic mixing of neutral vector bosons or singlet scalar mixing with the SM Higgs boson.
 However, we ignore the DM-SM interaction via scalar portal in this work and try to constrain the gauge portal maximally from all relevant phenomenology.
-Thus, the dominant number changing processes for DM are the ones shown in Fig.~\ref{thermal_relic}.
-While DM-SM interactions via kinetic mixing is responsible for production of DM from the thermal bath, the dark sector interactions can be important to decide final thermal abundance of DM.
-Since from SIDM point of view we consider heavier DM mass compared to the mediator $m_{\chi_{1,2}} > M_{Z'}$, DM can have a large annihilation cross section to $Z'$ affecting its relic abundance.
-For example, the thermal averaged cross section for the t-channel process $\chi_i \chi_i \rightarrow Z' Z'$ shown in the left panel of Fig.~\ref{thermal_relic} is
+The dominant number changing processes for DM are the ones shown in Fig.~\ref{thermal_relic}.
+DM-SM interaction via sizeable kinetic mixing ($\sim 10^{-4}$) is responsible for bringing the dark sector to thermal equilibrium in the early Universe.
+To check whether DM-SM interactions can reach equilibrium in the early Universe, we compare in Fig.~\ref{Decoupling}, the rates of different annihilation processes considering {$\epsilon = 10^{-4}$} with the Hubble expansion rate of the universe in a radiation dominated era.
+For numerical analysis, the model has been implemented in \texttt{LanHEP} \cite{Semenov:2014rea} and \texttt{CalcHEP} \cite{Belyaev:2012qa}.
+As we can see from Fig.~\ref{Decoupling}, rate of processes like $\chi e \to \chi e$ are well above the Hubble expansion rate at early epochs keeping DM $\chi$ in thermal equilibrium.
+However, to get velocity dependent self-scattering we are considering heavier DM compared to the mediator {\it i.e.,} $m_{\chi} > M_{Z'}$ and therefore, DM has large annihilation cross section to $Z'$ pairs compared to its annihilation rates into SM particles, the later being kinetic mixing suppressed.
+This can significantly lead to suppressed thermal relic of DM.
+The dominant number changing processes contributing to its thermal freeze-out are shown in Fig.~\ref{thermal_relic}.
+The thermally averaged cross-section for the t-channel process $\chi_i \chi_i \rightarrow Z' Z'$ shown in the left panel of Fig.~\ref{thermal_relic} is